Caregiver changes

 H

 ome-care workers arriving in Canada under a new pilot program will be granted permanent residence upon arrival in Canada.
 The new pilot program was announced in June of 2024 by Canadian Minister of Immigration, Refugees and Citizenship Marc Miller.
-It will begin shortly.
-The new initiative replaces the five-year pilot programs that ran from June 2019 to June 2024 to provide pathways to permanent residence for caregivers.
+It will begin to accept applications from eligible candidates on March 31, 2025.
+This new initiative replaces the five-year pilot programs that ran from June 2019 to June 2024 to provide pathways to permanent residence for caregivers.
 In making the announcement, Miller described the new pilots as “enhanced”, with essentially a one-step to permanent residence for caregivers.
 Although the full details of the enhanced program have not yet been announced, it is widely anticipated that these initiatives will be less cumbersome and onerous for candidates to come to Canada and achieve permanent residence.
 Said the Minister:

 “Caregivers play a critical role in supporting Canadian families, and our programs need to reflect their invaluable contributions.
 As we work to implement a permanent caregivers program, these two new pilots will not only improve support for caregivers, but also provide families with the quality care they deserve.”

-As part of the 2024–2026 Immigration Levels Plan, Canada will admit more than 15,000 caregivers as permanent residents.
-It is expected that each of the two pathways under the new pilot program will be allocated quotas like previous numbers.
+As part of the 2025–2027 Immigration Levels Plan, Canada will admit 10,920 permanent residents through four economic pilot programs.
+It is expected that each of the pathways under the new Home Care Worker Immigration Pilots will be allocated quotas that are much lower than previous numbers.

 Important questions answered